hassamwazir/hassamwazir.github.io/_posts/2020-02-20-controls-system-config.md

 and so on.

-With this information, we can convert the equation above to Laplace domain using the Laplace transform.
+With this information, we can convert the equation above to the Laplace domain using the Laplace transform.

 $$
 m\ddot{x}(t) + d\dot{x}(t) + kx(t) = f(t)